Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 On 27 March, the Home Office announced that people would not be asked to leave their asylum accommodation (as they normally would if they had received a positive decision – for example, refugee status; or if their claim had been refused by the Home Office and appeal) until at least the end of June.

-The Home Office continued to pause evictions from asylum accommodation from 1 July, but have started issuing “notice to quit” letters (also called “move on” letters) from 11 August.
-This includes for people who have been granted Refugee Status or similar leave to remain.
+The Home Office continued to pause evictions from asylum accommodation from 1 July, but have now started issuing “notice to quit” letters (also called “move on” letters).
 The process is starting first of all in England, and a similar process will begin in Scotland, Wales and Northern Ireland at a later date (not yet specified).

 For more information on more technical immigration matters such as visas, see the Free Movement blog post here.